apache/mxnet/docs/tutorials/gluon/gotchas_numpy_in_mxnet.md

 Instead of using NumPy arrays Apache MXNet offers its own array implementation named [NDArray](https://mxnet.incubator.apache.org/api/python/ndarray/ndarray.html). `NDArray API` was intentionally designed to be similar to `NumPy`, but there are differences.

 One key difference is in the way calculations are executed.
 Every `NDArray` manipulation in Apache MXNet is done in asynchronous, non-blocking way.
-That means, that when we write code like `c = a * b`, where both `a` and `b` are `NDArrays`, the function got pushed to the [Execution Engine](https://mxnet.incubator.apache.org/architecture/overview.html#execution-engine), which starts the calculation.
+That means, that when we write code like `c = a * b`, where both `a` and `b` are `NDArrays`, the function is pushed to the [Execution Engine](https://mxnet.incubator.apache.org/architecture/overview.html#execution-engine), which starts the calculation.
 The function immediately returns back, and the  user thread can continue execution, despite the fact that the calculation may not have been completed yet.

-`Execution Engine` builds computation graph which may reorder or combine some calculations, but it honors dependency order: if there are other manipulation with `c` done later in the code, the `Execution Engine` will start doing them once the result of `c` is available.
+`Execution Engine` builds the computation graph which may reorder or combine some calculations, but it honors dependency order: if there are other manipulation with `c` done later in the code, the `Execution Engine` will start doing them once the result of `c` is available.
 We don't need to write callbacks to start execution of subsequent code - the `Execution Engine` is going to do it for us.

 To get the result of the computation we only need to access the resulting variable, and the flow of the code will be blocked until the computation results are assigned to the resulting variable.
 This behavior allows to increase code performance while still supporting imperative programming mode.

-Refer to [this tutorial](https://mxnet.incubator.apache.org/tutorials/basic/ndarray.html), if you are new to Apache MXNet and would like to learn more how to manipulate NDArrays.
+Refer to the [intro tutorial to NDArray](https://mxnet.incubator.apache.org/tutorials/basic/ndarray.html), if you are new to Apache MXNet and would like to learn more how to manipulate NDArrays.

 ## Converting NDArray to NumPy Array blocks calculation